fteychene/k3s-vagrant-cluster/README.md

-# K3S Vargant cluster
+# K3S Vagrant cluster

-Kubernetes cluster based on vagrant VMs.
+Kubernetes K3S cluster based on vagrant VMs.

 The cluster is composed of 1 master and 3 nodes.
 Will be installed :